 The Run operation executes the target system program in real time until you stop it or it encounters an access violation associated with the defined memory map.
 The Run Prompt R> will be present during RUN.
-See example 4-1.

 4.3.2 Step and Stop STP